ShrillLight/ShrillLight/README.md

 <h2>👨‍💻 Cloud Projects:</h2>

-- <b>AWS WordPress Website</b> [Website](https://prosperityfinancialmtg.com/)
+- <b>Cloud-Based Web Application</b> [Website](https://prosperityfinancialmtg.com/)
-  - Built a fully featured WordPress website for a small business, leveraging AWS Lightsail for backend hosting to enable simple resource management and a user-friendly interface for the owner.
+  - Designed and deployed a scalable web application on AWS, utilizing services such as EC2, S3, RDS, and Route 53.

 - <b>Serverless Web Resume</b> [Website](https://www.devjrc.com/) | [Repo](https://github.com/ShrillLight/AWS-Serverless-Resume)
   - Developed a responsive website using HTML/CSS/JavaScript stored in Amazon S3, secured with CloudFront HTTPS, and integrated with a serverless backend using AWS Lambda, API Gateway, and DynamoDB for dynamic visitor tracking.